SEND

 At Wave 3, personalised interventions supplement high quality teaching and Wave 2 interventions.
 Students at Wave 3 may be working towards targets set by external agencies, for example, a speech and language therapist, or be offered a modified curriculum.
 Students on Wave 3 support may have a key worker and termly reviews will be held to monitor their progress.

-We offer a Homework Club specifically for students on the SEND register.
-If you would like your child to participate, please reach out to their key worker for more information.
+We offer a Homework Club specifically for students.
+If you would like your child to participate, please encourage them to come on the following days.

 Year Group Day Time Location